Gardening in Watsonville & the Pajaro Valley: Making the Most of Our Warmest Microclimate

 What you don't deal with:

-Less slug pressure than coastal/shaded areas
+Less slug pressure than coastal and shaded areas

 Less extreme heat stress than inland mountains